vbudi000/cloudpak8s/src/pages/content/integration/deploy-fast-file-transfer.md

 6. Select a Cluster - **local-cluster**.
 7. Tick the license agreement checkbox.
 8. Under Parameters -> Quick start
-   1. Ingress - icp-proxy address defined during icp / common-services installation - icp-proxy.\<openshift-router-domain>
+   1. Ingress - icp-proxy address defined during icp / common-services installation - icp-proxy.\&lt;openshift-router-domain&gt;
    2. Aspera Node - Server Secret - the secret created using the license - `aspera-server`
    3. Aspera Event Journal - Kafka Host - use hostname of bootstrap server of existing eventstreams installation.
 Get this value from the Eventstreams web ui.
    4. Aspera Rproxy - address of cluster proxy.
 This can be configured later if need be.